Aeredren/NCP/README.md

 - NewReno

 ## Point to talk about during presentation
-- Explain the karn's algorithm for RTT calcul, the infinite loop problem on timeout and its fix
+- What we get about the client...
+- How we handle multiple client : 1 process per client + process to accept client
+- How we parse the file -> all format in one Array
+- Congestion windows : No slow start because random
 - Explain that we hardcode the initial timeout instead of calculing it on the synack-ack because it was struggling for peanuts
+- Explain the karn's algorithm for RTT calcul, the infinite loop problem on timeout and its fix, RTTd and RTTs